ishan28mkip/webpack-boilerplate/README.md

 * hot-dev server works
 * build html template works to include font from cdn
 * More features to be written later...

+TODO :
+* Add Karma for unit tests.
+* Add ESLint.
+* Add something to measure test coverage.
+* Read how to perform lazy loading.